 Before retiring in 1996, Vecchione worked on several MacNeil/Lehrer Productions documentaries, including The Story of English, a nine-hour series on PBS in 1986, according to the Washington Post.

-In 1973 Vecchione was GM of the National Public Affairs Center for Television, a wire service that carried gavel-to-gavel coverage of the Senate Watergate hearings.
+In 1973 Vecchione was GM of the National Public Affairs Center for Television, a production center that carried gavel-to-gavel coverage of the Senate Watergate hearings.
 MacNeil and Lehrer were the lead correspondents; their later partnership grew out of that work.

 The center’s coverage of the Watergate hearings aired on PBS stations and repeated during prime time, “allowing an estimated 85 percent of U.S. households to watch some portion of the proceedings,” the Times noted.